SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 ## That's a Wrap!

-It was fun for me to dive into AWS, the AWS CLI, jq, and bash all at the same time to pull this one off.
+It was fun for me to dive into AWS, the AWS CLI, `jq`, and bash all at the same time to pull this off.
 And being on the other side of it feels good.